فصلنامه علمی- پژوهشی اطلاعات جغرافیایی « سپهر»

 عنوان مقاله English

-Spatial analysis of ecological vulnerability in the Kalybarchay Watershed using multi-criteria decision making models
+Spatial analysis of ecological vulnerability in the Kalybarchay watershed using multi-criteria decision making models

 نویسندگان English